saurabheights/saurabheights.github.io/content/articles/blog-01-setup-pelican.md

 ## Roadmap

-Since, I work in python, I chose to go with **Pelican TODO-AddLink** to build my website.
+Since, I work in python, I chose to go with [Pelican](https://getpelican.com/) to build my website.
 Pelican is a static site generator written in Python.
 It lets you write your content in **Markdown** or **reStructuredText**, then generates a fast, lightweight HTML website.
 Furthermore, we will use github which will provide:

 1. Storing source code of our website.
 2. Github actions to automatically build and deploy website.